xaur/decred-news/guidelines.md

 #### Capitalization

+1\.
 Capitalize `Treasury` when used as a proper noun or formal entity, e.g. `The (Decred) Treasury`.
 Other uses must be lowercase, e.g. `The Decred project has a treasury`, `treasury funds`, `treasury payouts`, etc. ([discussion](https://matrix.to/#/!TbVdEHFJcNnQyCJpZI:decred.org/$K43TEh3otkfjYZBWJ9WeM7fSrFDRzHu5vk4LjHRDVF0))

-Use "Sentence case" for Selected articles, Videos and Audio.
+2\.
+Use "Sentence case" for titles of articles/videos/podcasts.

 > In sentence case, the title is written as if it were a sentence.
 This is considered a more casual style and is commonly used in newspapers and on the web for headline capitalization.
 There are a couple reasons why writers choose sentence case over title case:
 >
 > - One could argue that capitalized words slow down a reader's ability to scan, while a title written in sentence case could be perceived as having an uninterrupted flow.
 > - Some publications prefer this style simply because it's more likely to preserve consistency.
 With sentence case, there's no nitpicking over the capitalization of a three-letter preposition. ([grammar.yourdictionary.com](https://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html))

-[Translations](translating.md) are encouraged to follow the spirit of simplicity and consistency of this style guide, but are free to adapt to standards of their language.

 #### Punctuation

+1\.
 Simple list items are lowercase without period at the end:

 > - added feature 1
 > - feature 2 made easier to use